jonathanulco/laurakalbag-dot-com/content/pages/about-me.md

 ## Principles

 Honest, sustainable, and independent design is important to me.
-I believe the web should be owned and controlled by the citizens that use it, and we who create technology should do so ethically and responsibly.
+I believe the web should be owned and controlled by the people who use it, and we who create technology should do so ethically and responsibly.

 I also speak and write regularly about the importance of [accessibility](../tag/accessibility/index.html) and [diversity](https://ind.ie/summit/videos/laura-kalbag) in the tech and design industries.
 I first became interested in the web because I loved how it made information and shared experiences available to (almost) everybody.
 I want to work for a web that is equally accessible to all people.
 And to do that, our industry must be as diverse as the people who use what we create.